huangli/Udacity-Project5/README.md

 ### 6. Validation and Performance
 #### 6.1 metrics
 Precesion
-> How precise the algorithm are
+> How precise the guesses are

 Recall
 > Ability to find all poi, how complete the results are